 In a sector of the portfolio, the Fund focuses on shorter-term loans which require fast execution and flexible terms.
 Borrowers use these loans for shorter than average terms for capital improvements, property redevelopment or as bridge financing.
 Larger financial institutions typically cannot provide the structure borrowers require, nor the rapid deployment of capital.
 This mitigates risk with the potential of the re-investment of capital in higher rate loans should interest rates rise.

-The Trustee of the Fund is registered with and regulated by the British Columbia and other Securities Commissions within the Canadian Securities Agency which regulate compliance in capital raising, reporting and marketing activities of securities dealers.
+The operator of the Mortgage Fund is registered with and regulated by the British Columbia and other Securities Commissions within the Canadian Securities Agency which regulate compliance in capital raising, reporting and marketing activities of securities dealers.
 Under legislation, dealers are required to follow strict code of conduct and proper client processes to ensure good faith dealing and fair service.
 Annual audit procedure prescribed by securities legislation adds to transparency.

 Pendfund Income Fund I Units are offered privately on a brokered and non-brokered basis.
 Involvement of brokers often involves diligence by qualified analysts and legal counsel.
 This due diligence process includes a review of the company’s operations, financials, business model and individual assets.

 Pendfund Income Fund Inc., the dealer distributing Units in the Fund, is bonded with a Financial Institutions Bond, as required by securities legislation for all Canadian financial institutions which covers losses against fidelity, losses of money or securities, forgery, employee malfeasance, counterfeit, theft and on premises risks, among other losses.

 The mandate of Pendfund Income Fund I is to provide Investors fixed-income, a functional return and secured capital.